paocarvajal1912/DB_WebApp_using_SQL_Voila/README.md

 If you look to reuse the code, and do not have experience on jupyter lab, please refer: https://www.dataquest.io/blog/jupyter-notebook-tutorial/

 Some of the visualizations have interactions available.
-To see some of the interactions, and how you can see this analysis on a web environment using Voila Library, you can take a look to [this video](Voila_Rec.mov) in the same folder than this README file.
+To see some of the interactions, and how you can see this analysis on a web environment using Voila Library, you can take a look to [this video](https://www.youtube.com/watch?v=wyaDnec7fGk).
-``Voila_Rec.mov``